fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The command to open cli when inside the container is simply "mongo"

-The mongo cli will require the username and password flags to authenticate correctly: -u root -p example, the values are from the docker-compose.yml.
+The mongo cli will require the username and password flags to authenticate correctly.
+Flags _-u root -p example_ should work, the values are from the docker-compose.yml.

 * Step 1: Run mongodb
 * Step 2: Use docker exec to get inside the container